manassresta/car_purchasing/README.md

 ﻿# Predict car purchasing amount
-# Using ANN (Artificial Neutron Networks)
+# Using ANN (Artificial Neural Networks)
-#Libraries and Tools used: Pandas, Numpy, Matplotlib, Seaborn, Tensorflow and Keras
+#Libraries and Tools used: Pandas, Numpy, Matplotlib, Seaborn, Tensorflow and Keras.